Olympic Committee of the Democratic People's Republic of Korea: History

 Talks about a unified team continued in 1963, but these talks failed after the NOCs could agree on nothing but the flag, which was to consist of the word "Korea" under the Olympic rings.
 North Korea joined the Soviet-led boycott of the 1984 Summer Olympics in Los Angeles.
 Between 1985 and 1988 the NOCs negotiated about co-hosting the 1988 Summer Olympics.
-The negotiations failed, resulting in North Korea boycotting the Games held in Seoul of South Korea.
+The negotiations failed, resulting in North Korea boycotting the Games held in Seoul, South Korea.

 On 8 September 2021, the IOC Executive Board suspended the Olympic Committee of the Democratic People's Republic of Korea (North Korea) through at least the end of 2022 for violations of the Olympic Charter, over its refusal to send athletes to the 2020 Summer Olympics in Tokyo due to COVID-19 pandemic-related concerns.
 There has been speculation about whether the IOC was also intending to send a message to nations considering a boycott of the 2022 Winter Olympics in Beijing, that they could be banned from participation in future Olympic Games if they chose to boycott this edition.
 However, North Korean Ministry of Sports and the National Olympic Committee said in a letter to the 2022 Beijing Winter Olympics Organizing Committee, the Chinese Olympic Committee, and the General Administration of Sport of China on 7 January 2022 that "Due to the "action of hostile forces" and the COVID-19 pandemic, they would not be able to participate in the 2022 Beijing Winter Olympics."
 In addition, the North Korean Olympic Committee said "supports all the work of our comrades in China to host a grand and wonderful Olympics.
 The United States and its followers are plotting anti-Chinese conspiracies to obstruct the successful hosting of the Olympics, but this is an insult to the spirit of the Olympic Charter and an act to damage China's international image.
 We firmly oppose and reject these actions."